 Sautéed spinach is an awesome veggie side dish to serve with brunch or dinner.
 Here are a few serving suggestions:

-More Spinach Recipes You’ll Love!
+More Veggie Recipes You’ll Love!

 Ingredients